-Looking for outgoing fun people, who are mature, love the outdoors, getting hands dirty, active, sporty, adventurous, who can look after themselves, share everyday living with people from helping, preparing meals, organising days off, be it on the farm or trips around the area for swimming, sightseeing.
+Looking for outgoing, fit active, fun, mature, open minded people.
+People who love the outdoors, don't mind getting hands dirty, are healthy, adventurous.
+Must be able to look after themselves, share everyday living with people, preparing meals, organising days off, be it on the farm or trips around the area for swimming, sightseeing.

-There is a minimum of 2 weeks trial to make sure we all get on and you are enjoying your stay.
-Special preference to, people with the following experiences, yoga, pilates, fitness, physio, horse training skills, decorates, building skills.
-For any of the skills I would be prepared to consider giving you pocket money.
+There is a minimum of 1 week trial to make sure we all get on and you are enjoying your stay.
+Special preference to, people with the following experiences, yoga, acro yoga, pilates, fitness, physio, horse training skills, decorating, building skills.
+For any of the previous mentioned skills I would be prepared to consider giving you pocket money.

 A variety of help required at this time to suit everyone;†

-Painting, building, fencing, mowing, gardening, weeding, road and farm maintenance, farm weed control, keeping the place clean and tidy, keeping a shopping list, shopping, preparing meals, doing activities with Ethan, organising picnics, activities for everyone and trips out.
+At the moment: Mowing, gardening, weeding, cleaning and all house chores. keeping the place clean and tidy, keeping a shopping list, shopping, preparing meals, doing activities with Ethan, organising picnics and trips out.

 More specifically different types of help as follows: